Free Shipping on all orders over $150

 If you’ve never had one count yourself lucky, but bear in mind that no one is immune.

-We’ve been travelling through a pandemic so if you were ever going to have a panic attack or suffer from ‘anxiety’ the time is now!
+We’ve been travelling through trying times with a pandemic and cost of living crisis so if you were ever going to have a panic attack or suffer from ‘anxiety’ the time is now!
 And it’s doubly challenging if you’re going through perimenopause / menopause.

 So, let us say right here: You.
 Are.
 Not.
 Alone.